Alina Müller: Playing career

+PWHL

+Boston Fleet

 On September 18, 2023, Müller was selected in the first round, 3rd overall, by PWHL Boston in the 2023 PWHL Draft, becoming the first European player affiliated with a PWHL team.

 In the inaugural season of the league, Müller helped her team reach the Walter Cup Finals, and she would score a double overtime winner in Game 4 against PWHL Minnesota to force a decisive Game 5.
 Unfortunately, Müller and Boston would be shut out on home ice, losing the Finals.
 During the 2024–25 season, she recorded seven goals and 12 assists in 26 games.
 On August 4, 2025, Müller signed a two-year contract extension with the Fleet.

+PWHL Hamilton

+On June 6, 2026, PWHL Hamilton announced that Müller had signed a three-year contract as part of the second phase in the PWHL Expansion Roster Distribution Process.

 International play

 Müller represented Switzerland at the 2014 Winter Olympics and helped them win a bronze medal after scoring the game-winning goal to defeat Sweden in the bronze medal playoff.
 This resulted in her becoming the youngest ice hockey player to ever win an Olympic medal, at the age of 15.

 During the Swiss opening match against the United Korean team at the 2018 Winter Olympics, Müller tied the Olympic record for most goals scored by a woman in an Olympic game.
 She scored a hat trick in the first period, and a fourth goal in the second.
 Müller helped Switzerland place 5th overall at the 2018 Olympics.